ianrrees/ianrrees.github.io/_posts/2023-07-03-vsp-hacking.markdown

 ## Voltage Fault Injection aka Glitch Attack!
-This section is about using [Voltage Fault Injection](https://en.wikipedia.org/wiki/Fault_injection) to attempt retrieval of a password from the VSP firmware, which is required to connect a debugger to the VSP and reading out the flash.
+This section is about using [Voltage Fault Injection](https://en.wikipedia.org/wiki/Fault_injection) to read the VSP firmware out from the 78K0R, despite it being protected.
+The chip provides a security feature which optionally enables debugger access via a 10-byte code, but erases the flash if an incorrect password is attempted.
+Both the security settings and the password are stored in the same flash as the firmware.
+Debugger access would make it easy to read out the entire flash quickly and accurately, but reading flash via the glitch attack will be very slow if it works at all.
+So, I'll attempt to read the password via the glitch attack before moving on to the rest of the firmware.

 Having read [_Shaping the Glitch_](https://tches.iacr.org/index.php/TCHES/article/view/7390/6562), and